Research DatabasePeptide LibraryResearch ToolsPeptides

 Key Takeaways

-• Paste any vendor product URL to import a new peptide in 20–40 seconds — our extractor pulls structured data from unstructured vendor pages automatically.
+• Paste any vendor product URL to import a new peptide in 20-40 seconds.
+Our extractor pulls structured data from unstructured vendor pages automatically.

 • Free, browser-based, no signup, maintained by a researcher (not a vendor).

-Where Most People Get Peptide Information Wrong
+Where Most People Get Peptide Info Wrong

 Vendor Product Pages